-E. coli can effect dogs, cats and humans.
-The bacteria known as Escherichia coli or E. coli is one of the most common bacteria found in the world.
-It is a normal inhabitant of the gastrointestinal tract of all animals.
+Escherichia coli (or E. coli) can affect dogs, cats and humans—and it can spread from animal to human or person to person.
+The bacteria is one of the most common types found in the world and it is a normal inhabitant of the gastrointestinal tract of all animals.
 However, under certain circumstances, this bacteria can also be responsible for causing disease.

-Enterotoxigenic E. coli is an example of one type of Echerichia coli that can cause disease, more specifically food-borne disease, most commonly.
+Enterotoxigenic E. coli, for instance, is an example of one type of Echerichia coli that can cause disease.

-In the case of enterotoxigenic E. coli, the bacteria produces a toxin that acts on the inside of the infected intestinal tract to cause diarrhea.
-This disease can occur when contaminated food or water is ingested.
+Most commonly, this type of bacteria can cause food-borne disease specifically.
+In the case of enterotoxigenic E. coli, the bacteria produces a toxin that acts on the inside of the infected intestinal tract which causes diarrhea.
+This disease can start to manifest itself when contaminated food or water is ingested.

-- Practice good food handling techniques when preparing food and cook all meats thoroughly prior to consumption.
+- Practice good handling techniques when preparing food.
+For example, cook all meat thoroughly prior to consumption.

-- Practice good hygiene, including washing your hands frequently and thoroughly.
+- Apply good hygiene, including washing your hands frequently and thoroughly.
 Teach your children to do so also.
-Wash your hands after handling your pet's food.
+Finally, make sure to wash your hands after handling your pet's food.

 - Avoid drinking water from potentially contaminated sources.